hgibsonqb/root-gitops/README.md

 ```
 This exploit relies on the attacker having admin/edit permissions in a non-prod cluster.
 They read access to the root-gitops repo would be useful although they could potentially infer configuration (target path, policy name, etc) from the non-prod configuration.

+### Scenario 3
+Attacker suspends root flux kustomization in devlab, then updates the imagerepoitory to reference a malicious image and the image update automation to refrence the production cluser overlay, and push to main.

+This also overwrite the production image tag on the main branch, and the flux root kustomization didn't revert it.